codeths/ethsbell-rewrite/README.md

 * Native performance.
 * Rust library for client-side processing.
   * Client-side processing in WASI is blocked by [Rocket async](https://github.com/SergioBenitez/Rocket/projects/1), so it's not possible to do just yet.

+*Psst!
+If you're feeling really crafty, you could even self-host this and use it to structure your free time!
+For example, you could add an extra "class period" and designate it as homework time.*